Jeepney: History

 From the American colonial period up to shortly after World War II, jeepneys were known as "auto calesa" (or "AC" for short), named after the horse-drawn calesas of Manila, or simply "jitney" or "baby bus."
 The term "auto calesa" was first attested in 1910, and originally referred to relatively cheap imported cars that were used as share taxis by local drivers for an hour.
 The first automobile to be modified for seating more passengers was introduced in 1932 by a Filipino entrepreneur, using cheap imported German DKW vehicles with side-entry carriages attached.
 These were operated by the DKW-AC Company.

 By the mid-1930s, Emil Bachrach, a Russian American entrepreneur in the Philippines (who also owned the Ford Motor Co. franchise in the Philippines, as well as Manila's first bus company), started the Bachrach Motor Company (BMC).
 They began manufacturing similar vehicles known as the BMC-AC.
 Unlike the DKW-ACs, they had a back-entry carriage style (similar to the carretela-type calesa) that was joined seamlessly with the chassis.
 It seated two people on each side.
 The automobiles used were cheap imported British Austin 7s and later on, American Bantams, both of which are the direct precursors of the Jeep.
 They later expanded to seat eight to ten people but were still much shorter than modern jeepneys.
 Most of these vehicles were destroyed in World War II.

-When American troops began to leave the Philippines at the end of World War II, hundreds of surplus Jeeps were sold or given to the Filipinos.
+When American troops began to leave the Philippines at the end of World War II, hundreds of surplus Willys MBs, colloquially referred to as "Jeeps", were sold or given to the Filipinos.
 An American soldier named Harry Stonehill was involved in the disposal of military surplus, and reportedly created a black market for the surplus including jeeps.